-Summary: Have you just recently purchased a home in WA and are already thinking about a cash-out refinance?
+Have you just recently purchased a home in WA and are already thinking about a cash-out refinance?
 Is this even possible?
-In this article, we’ll discuss a cash-out refinance on homes that have recently been purchased.
+Let’s discuss a cash-out refinance on homes that have recently been purchased.

 You may have heard of a cash-out refinancing program, but this is typically done when you’ve held onto a home for a while.
 But can you access a cash-out refinancing program soon after buying a home in WA?